REU (Research Experience for Undergraduates) for U.S. Underrepresented Minority Students Summer Program in Costa Rica

 Please consult OTS if you have any questions about this

-The NSF-LSAMP REU program is open to undergraduates who are (1) U.S. citizens or permanent residents (2) members of underrepresented minority groups (African-American, Hispanic, Native American, and/or Pacific Islanders) and (3) enrolled in an LSAMP program.
+The REU program is open to undergraduates who are (1) U.S. citizens or permanent residents (2) members of underrepresented minority groups (African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and Native Pacific Islanders) and (3) enrolled in an LSAMP program.
 Graduating seniors (May or August 2016) are not eligible.
 To determine if your institution is an LSAMP member, check this website:

 Health and Safety